annatrendl/ESRC_SDAI/reviews/reply_to_reviews.md

+---
+output:
+  word_document: default
+  html_document: default
+---
 # The behavioural economics of domestic abuse

 ## Unique and new big-data perspective

-We bring a data science approach to the study of domestic abuse data.
-We use data from West Midlands Police (serving X.X million people), Lloyds Banking Group (the UK's largest retail bank with 22 million customers), and the Crime survey for England and Wales.
+Our proposal aims to bring a data science approach to the study of domestic abuss, by using large-scale data from West Midlands Police (serving a population of 2.9 million people), Lloyds Banking Group (the UK's largest retail bank with 22 million customers), and the Crime survey for England and Wales.
 Our approach is new and ambitious, yet eminently feasible as we already hold the necessary data.
-We have support from Deputy Chief constable Louisa Rolfe at West Midlands Police, who is also the National Police Chiefs' Council lead for domestic abuse.
-Named postdoc Trendl works as a postdoc here at Warwick and is also an employee of Lloyds Banking Group in their behavioural and data science team.
-We have director level support from Lloyds Banking Group for the project.
-Applying data at this scale to the study of domestic abuse has never been done before.

 We were dismayed by the reviews.
 Our approach contrasts with the qualitative approach using case studies and interviews.
 It is from this qualitative background that the reviewers appear to have come.
 Although the reviewers identified that there is a need for quantitative research, in a field dominated by qualitative work, they subsequently focused their reviews on qualitative models and theory.
 Reviewer 199347314 even suggests that a data driven approach is a negative aspect of the proposal.
 Something we found particularly incongruous given that this is a proposal for the Secondary Data Analysis Initiative.
 Furthermore, recent results from a related ESRC grant have shown that existing models such as DASH have little to no explanatory power when tested empirically, hence demonstrating the desperate need for analyses that are quantitative and data driven